 AMSI Intern delivers Australia’s young and brilliant minds to industry from a range of disciplines, enhancing the postgraduate experience of students by giving them the opportunity to apply their research skills within an industry context.

 The program also provides a platform for industry to engage and attract talent into their organisation through short-term tightly focused research projects.
-Having placed over 120 postgraduate students into industry — across all study disciplines and business sectors — AMSI Intern is Australia’s leading PhD internship program, delivering research solutions for challenges facing business.
+Having placed postgraduate students from over 20 Australian universities into industry — across all study disciplines and business sectors — AMSI Intern is Australia’s leading PhD internship program, delivering research solutions for challenges facing business.

 “Australia must increase the penetration of Australian graduates with advanced research expertise into the private sector.
 They will boost innovation and business-university collaboration but we must give them those skills.
 And give business the confidence to employ them,” says Professor Geoff Prince, AMSI Director.